 The script reads CSV spreadsheet rows for layer names and text, and updates matching layers in a template image, then saves new images of each result.

 - Update text layers with new content

 - Multiple text layers each with own content

 - Save a unique image for each row of CSV

 - Output JPG, PNG, TIF, or PSD

-For multiple image and text layers, images from URLs, and unique output file names, see the script Variable Images From CSV.
+For multiple image and text layers, images from URLs, and unique output file names, see Variable Images From CSV.
 To process multiple templates and/or data files, and other advanced features, see Variable Images Advanced.